 Toggle: English / Spanish

-Scarlet fever is a disease caused by infection with the group A Streptococcus bacteria (the same bacteria that causes strep throat).
+Scarlet fever is caused by an infection with bacteria called A streptococcus.
+This is the same bacteria that cause strep throat.

 Other symptoms include:

 Your health care provider may check for scarlet fever by doing a:

 - Throat culture that shows bacteria from group A streptococcus

 - Throat swab to do a test called rapid antigen detection

 Antibiotics are used to kill the bacteria that cause the throat infection.
 This is crucial to prevent rheumatic fever, a serious complication of strep throat and scarlet fever.

 With proper antibiotic treatment, the symptoms of scarlet fever should get better quickly.
 However, the rash can last for up to 2 to 3 weeks before it fully goes away.